Unlocking Youthful Vitality: The Power of NAD+ Therapy Combined with 5-Amino-1MQ for Anti-Aging

 • Hormonal shifts: Declines in growth hormone, estrogen, or testosterone affecting metabolism.

-• Immune decline: Reduced efficiency in pathogen clearance and waste removal.
+• Immune decline: Reduced efficiency in pathogen clearance and macrophage removal.

 These create a feedback loop, all influenced by NAD+ levels.
 Declining NAD+ impairs energy, metabolism, skin health, and immunity, accelerating biological aging.[12][13]
 Research indicates that this loop can be interrupted by boosting NAD+, potentially reversing aspects of biological age as measured by epigenetic clocks.